ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

       <td style="padding-left:.75em;width:65%; border-left:1px solid #000;border-top:1px solid #000;border-bottom:1px solid #000;border-right:1px solid #000;text-align:left; vertical-align:top">
         <p><b>Analysis overview</b></p>
         <p>
-           Cell segmentation can define the boundaries of cells that are present in an imaged area.
-Once cell segmentation has been performed (using our protocols, or those developed by others), the marker expression data for each cell across multiple images can be calculated and incorporated into a single data.table.
+           In brief, cell segmentation can define the boundaries of cells present in the imaged area.
+Subsequentally, the marker expression within the cell boundaries can be condensed, resulting in 'single cell' data.
 Clustering, gating, or image-based classification can then label cellular populations.
 Subsequently, the relationship between cell types and their spatial arrangement and environments can be calculated using our spatial analysis functions.
         </p>
           <a href="https://wiki.centenary.org.au/x/_pxCCw" target="_blank" rel="noopener noreferrer"><b><span style="font-size: 18px">GO TO PAGE</span></b></a>
           <p> </p>